 AI-Ready Infrastructure: The Backbone of Global Business Growth

-AI and automation are foundational for companies aiming to stay competitive, with 79% of corporate strategists viewing them as essential growth drivers, reports Gartner.
+AI and automation are foundational for companies aiming to stay competitive.
+That’s probably why, Gartner predicts, worldwide AI spending to hit $2.5 trillion in 2026, a 44% increase year-on-year.
 Yet in today’s rapidly evolving digital landscape, large corporations often have to balance harnessing AI with ensuring security and compliance across diverse markets.
-This calls for a robust infrastructure strategy that prioritises scalability, resilience, and compliance..
+This calls for a robust infrastructure strategy that prioritises scalability, resilience, and compliance.

 Why a scalable digital infrastructure matters

 More than just an IT asset, digital infrastructure is a fundamental business enabler for multinational organisations (MNCs).
-27% of businesses see better performance or more profits from using cloud services and as-a-service tools.
+KPMG’s Global Tech Report 2026, PDF opens in a new window finds that organisations that spend half of their budgets on digital transformation now achieve an average 3.2x ROI from their digital transformation initiatives, outcomes made possible by the strength of their digital infrastructure.
 For global businesses managing complex cross-border operations, scalability is crucial to maintain flexibility amid regulatory demands.
 A data-driven infrastructure not only supports AI but also helps with real-time decision-making, operational efficiency, and robust data protection.

 Hybrid and multicloud as strategic global imperatives

 As global markets demand flexibility, companies increasingly rely on hybrid and multicloud environments.
-Deloitte notes that hybrid multicloud architectures help organisations scale applications across regions, support compliance, and maintain secure, adaptable infrastructures.
 Hybrid multicloud solutions not only optimise costs but also support real-time insights—a significant advantage for businesses leveraging AI at scale.
-This flexibility allows seamless workload transitions and secure operations across complex global environments.
+Gartner identifies hybrid computing as a leading infrastructure trend for 2026, describing it as an approach that orchestrates diverse compute, storage and networking mechanisms, giving organisations a flexible, distributed foundation to support applications and workloads. operations across complex global environments.

 Enhancing data accessibility through colocation